Popular Posts

 Abstract

-Promotion decisions are significant milestones in an employee's career—they not only impact personal growth but also help shape the workplace culture and play a substantial role in the organization's overall success.
-This paper explores the ongoing debate between promoting based on tenure versus performance, while also examining the often-overlooked influence of organizational politics.
+Promotion decisions are significant milestones in an employee's career—they not only impact personal growth but also help shape the workplace culture and play a substantial role in the organisation's overall success.
+This paper explores the ongoing debate between promoting based on tenure versus performance, while also examining the often-overlooked influence of organisational politics.
 Tenure-based promotions provide a reassuring feeling by valuing employees' lasting commitment and the expertise they've developed through the years.
-In contrast, performance-based approaches emphasize measurable outcomes and personal accomplishments, often driving motivation and fueling new, creative thinking.
+In contrast, performance-based approaches emphasise measurable outcomes and personal accomplishments, often driving motivation and fueling new, creative thinking.
 Yet, neither system operates in a vacuum—both are influenced by internal politics, which can help or hinder fair decision-making.
 Political skills, such as networking and building strong workplace relationships, often become crucial for advancement, especially in politically sensitive environments.
 Leaders play a vital role in setting the tone in the workplace by ensuring that promotion processes are transparent, ethical, and grounded in both merit and experience.
-When organizations invest in clear policies, ethical political skill-building, mentorship opportunities, and regular feedback, they help curb negative political behaviors, boost morale, and create a more inclusive and motivating workplace.
-Taking a balanced approach enables companies to capitalize on the strengths of both systems while mitigating their weaknesses through effective leadership and strategic management of organizational dynamics.
+When organisations invest in clear policies, ethical political skill-building, mentorship opportunities, and regular feedback, they help curb negative political behaviours, boost morale, and create a more inclusive and motivating workplace.
+Taking a balanced approach enables companies to capitalise on the strengths of both systems while mitigating their weaknesses through effective leadership and strategic management of organizational dynamics.

 Introduction